Do Donkeys Need Blankets?

 4. Blankets need to be washed and re-waterproofed every year.
 You can find waterproofing spray online or at any tack shop that sells horse blankets.
 (We like scotch guard.)

-5. When putting on a blanket start fastening buckles and clips from the front to the back.
+5. When putting on a blanket start fastening buckles and clips from the front (chest area) to the back.
 This way if they get startled the blanket is not caught on their back legs and falling off the rest of their body.

 6. Have spare blankets on hand in case one gets damaged or wet.

 9. Have a few different blankets on hand.
 A rain sheet, and a few different water proof coats ranging from 200g- 800g insulation to protect them from the elements are very helpful to have on hand when you're in a pickle or your donkey is ill.
+Speaking from experience, you do not want to br scrambling to fit your donkey for a blanket when they are already not feeling well.

 Below is a photo showing how the chest clips on a blanket should be faced in for safety.